-- Numba can compile more complicated code than e.g. numexpr, but this compilation takes some time. - We already optimized the Python code by using vectorized operations. - For codes that aren't so easily vectorized (e.g. with complex index operations), Numba can help a lot with very little code changes.
+- Numba can compile more complicated code than e.g. numexpr, but this compilation takes some time. - We already optimized the Python code by using vectorized operations. - The same numpy routines are called. - For codes that aren't so easily vectorized, e.g. with complex indexed array operations, Numba can help a lot with very little code changes.